 Many leaders find their organizations to be resistant to the idea of adopting a collaborative leadership model at their very core.
 One condition that’s often a factor is that the organization is operating in a culture of mistrust.
 Competitive and driven people are skeptical and reserved by nature.
 For years organizations have worked to break down these natural tendencies, by having their leaders attend retreats where they learn to rely on each other to solve problems and achieve goals.
 The attendees come back with new bonds of relationship, but few continue to seek ways of transferring the culture of trust developed at the retreat to their regular lives back in the office.
 Today, I would like to discuss some ideas for improving our organization’s culture of collaboration.

 It has been said that any new team member coming into an organization discovers an invisible banner hanging over the office that sets the tone for everything they do.
 We all know what it says, though after a few months we stop being aware it’s there.
 This banner either reads, “In this place you are trusted”, or it reads, “Be aware that we trust no one fully.”
-It is up to the leaders themselves to decide what the banner in their organization is to read, and to have their people trust and be trusted they must make conscious decisions every day to keep this banner’s message clear.
+It is up to the leaders themselves to decide what the banner in their organization is to read.
+To have their people trust and be trusted they must make conscious decisions every day to keep this banner’s message clear.
 For people to collaborate up, down, or across the chain of command they must first feel trusted and that it’s safe to trust others as well.

 b) Publicly praise even the smallest contributions.
 Help people know their work is appreciated, their ideas are valued, and their input is essential.
 Go out of your way to make your people feel they are more than workers to you.